veeto

 Key Takeaways

-• Requires qualifying investment entities to purchase and manage damaged properties for up to 10 years post-disaster.
+• Requires investment entities to hold properties for up to 10 years while prioritizing owner occupancy upon resale.

-• Distributes profits with 90% to investors, 5% to the state, and 5% to investment entities as administrative fees.
+• Mandates profit sharing with 90% to investors, 5% to the state bank, and 5% to investment entities.

 Summary

-Assembly Member Harabedian's Community Stabilization Act establishes a new financial mechanism to stabilize property values in disaster-affected areas through the Governor's Office of Business and Economic Development (GO-Biz).
-The program allows qualified investors to purchase tradable securities that fund the acquisition and management of residential properties damaged by disasters, with proceeds allocated to qualifying investment entities.
+Assembly Member Harabedian's Community Stabilization Act establishes a new securities program through the California Infrastructure and Economic Development Bank to stabilize property values in disaster-affected areas.
+The program allows qualified investors to purchase tradable securities that fund the acquisition and management of residential properties by approved investment entities until properties can be resold at fair market value.

 Key Dates